cyndishan/sales-analysis-project-sql/README.md

 ## 🧠 Project Overview

-This project analyzes a fictional retail company's sales data using SQL to uncover trends and performance patterns across stores, time, and products.
+This project analyzes a bicycle retail company's sales data using SQL to uncover trends and performance patterns across stores, time, and products.
 The goal is to generate insights that can support decision-making for marketing and sales strategies.

 ## 📂️ Dataset